JKoff/sync/INSTALL.md

 Installing
 ----------

-Run `make`.
+Run `./build.sh`.
 Binaries will be in current directory.